 The Department of Linguistics is a diverse and research-active department in the Faculty of Arts and Social Sciences, with highly qualified staff drawing on extensive research backgrounds.
-Its research interests are international, interdisciplinary, and wide-ranging.
-Once a study of language and languages, Linguistics now incorporates the study of both language and other meaning-making systems such as still or moving images.
-Linguistics is relevant in manifold contexts and in many other disciplines such as anthropology, education, media studies, psychology, and sociology.
+Our research interests are international, interdisciplinary, and wide-ranging.
+Linguistic research investigates a very broad range of phenomena, from technical aspects of grammar to social functions of language, from relations between language and mind to the role of language in media and education.
+Linguistics is relevant in many research contexts and in many disciplines including anthropology, education, media studies, psychology, and sociology.
 Linguistics also has many practical applications such as language teaching, general education, journalism, marketing, public relations, and computer science.

 Research students will be able to join a vibrant community of researchers.
 The department holds regular research seminars attended by staff and leading figures in the discipline from other institutions, and organises an international conference every year (Free Linguistics Conference).
-Research students in functional linguistics participate in regular postgraduate research seminars where students interact with their peers and gain useful feedback as well as skills such as conference and research presentations.
-In addition, students are encouraged to take part in the master classes offered at Sydney.
-There are also regular metropolitan research seminars in systemic functional linguistics held at the University of Sydney, at which staff and visiting scholars present papers and encourage critical engagement.
+Postgraduate research seminars allow students to interact with their peers and gain useful feedback as well as skills such as conference and research presentations.

-The department also incorporates Pacific and Regional Archive for Digital Sources in Endangered Archives (PARADISEC), a facility for the digital conservation of endangered materials from the pacific region, defined broadly to include Oceania and East and Southeast Asia.
+The department is also affiliated with the Pacific and Regional Archive for Digital Sources in Endangered Archives (PARADISEC, based at the Sydney Conservatorium of Music), a facility for the digital conservation of endangered materials from the pacific region, defined broadly to include Oceania and East and Southeast Asia.
 The research group has developed models to ensure that the archive can provide access to interested communities, and conforms with emerging international standards for digital archiving.
 This offers unparalleled field linguistics resources for students.

 Department website: sydney.edu.au/arts/linguistics/